livegnik/2way-poc-design/02-architecture/services-and-apps/00-services-and-apps-overview.md

 ## 5. End-to-end flow summary

-Services and apps participate in a single data-flow pipeline governed by managers:
+Services and apps participate in a single data-flow pipeline governed by managers.
+The entry path differs for local requests versus remote sync packages, but both converge on the manager sequencing rules.

-1. A frontend app or remote peer submits a request or sync package through the interface layer (`04-interfaces/**`).
+1. A frontend app submits a request through the interface layer ([04-interfaces/**](../../04-interfaces/)).
+Auth Manager validates credentials and binds local identity.
+App Manager resolves the `app_id`.
+The interface layer then constructs the OperationContext.
-2. Auth Manager, Network Manager, and DoS Guard Manager admit the request and produce identity bindings.
+2. A remote peer submits a sync package through Network Manager.
+DoS Guard admission, Key Manager verification, and State Manager ordering occur before any graph mutation; State Manager constructs the remote OperationContext.
-3. The service (system or extension) validates input and constructs OperationContext, then calls managers in the required order (Schema -> ACL -> Graph -> Storage -> Event) as described in [02-architecture/04-data-flow-overview.md](../04-data-flow-overview.md).
+3. The service (system or extension) validates input and invokes managers in the required order, with Graph Manager orchestrating the sequence (structural validation -> schema validation -> ACL evaluation -> graph sequencing -> persistence -> event emission) as described in [02-architecture/04-data-flow-overview.md](../04-data-flow-overview.md).
 4. Manager responses propagate back to the caller unchanged, and Log Manager records a full audit trail.

+OperationContext construction is owned by the interface layer for local requests (after Auth + App binding) and by State Manager for remote sync packages.
+The resulting context is immutable for the lifetime of the operation.

 Services and apps never create alternate write paths.
 Derived caches are allowed but non-authoritative and rebuilt from graph state.